ARGOeu/argodoc/content/guides/sync.md

 `AllowedNGI` option defines remote config file that states all allowed NGIes and corresponding nagios boxes.
 All of them will be expanded and listed together with the information from `AllowedNGIProfiles` POEM profiles (metrics, service flavours, VOes).

-`AllNGI1` option is similar in sense that it will extended specified nagios box with the information from `AllNGIProfiles1` POEM profiles.
+`AllNGI1` option is similar in sense that it will extended specified nagios box (monitoring instance) with the information from `AllNGIProfiles1` POEM profiles.
+Multiple `AllNGI*` options can be specified and they must come in pair fashion so for every `AllNGI[n]` option, there must exist `AllNGIProfiles[n]` option that is related to it.

 With all these informations written in `PrefilterPoem` file, `prefilter-egi.py` can do its work, so it will filter consumer messages if:

 - message that enter into broker network doesn't come from allowed NGI or nagios box for certain NGI is incorrectly specified
-- status message is response to metric not found in a fetched service flavour
+- metric result is response to metric not found in a fetched service flavour
-- status message's service flavour is not registered in any fetched POEM profile
+- metric result's service flavour is not registered in any fetched POEM profile
-- status message is registered for different VO, not specified in `VO` option of `[PoemServer]` section
+- metric result is registered for different VO, not specified in `VO` option of any `[PoemServer]` section

 ## Examples